 - Managed and trusted domains

 - Microsoft Exchange support

+- Microsoft Office 365 and Exchange Online support

 - Departmental support through managed subtrees

 - Multiple Administration servers

 You can meet the exact demands of your environment.
 The power and flexibility of the product architecture allow you to install these products in environments that require special configurations, such as installing the Web component on a separate Web server computer.
-For more information, see "Installing DRA in Complex Environments".
+For more information, see "Installing DRA in Complex Environments" in the Installation Guide.